Orbit dissimilarity criteria in meteor showers: a comparative review: Introduction

 \section{Introduction}

 Meteoroids are small natural objects ejected from a comet or, more rarely, an asteroid.
 When a meteoroid enters the Earth atmosphere, it becomes detectable as a meteor.
 We will use the term "meteor shower" when discussing a set of meteors originating from a single parent body.
 However, we will use the term "meteor group" to talk about a set of meteors that originate from similar orbits.
 This term is not currently used in the literature, but there are two precedents: we have used it in previous works \citep{Courtot2023} and \citet{Kashcheyev_Lebedinets_1967} use a similar notion.
 It will be necessary throughout this paper, as it shows clearly the distinction between a "meteor group" and a "meteor shower", the latter adding to the condition of orbital similarity a similar origin, which cannot be proven solely with orbital similarity.
-We will therefore talk about "the search for meteor groups", instead of "the search for meteor showers", when relevant, and regardless of the words used in the papers cited.
+Indeed, a statistical analysis should be performed on the groups to prove that the similarity is not due to chance, as well as a dynamical analysis to prove that each meteor have a common origin, even if the parent body does not exist anymore.
+We will therefore talk about "a meteor group that was found", instead of "a meteor shower that was found", when relevant, and regardless of the words used in the papers cited.

+To find meteor showers, many authors start with analysing the radiants of the meteors, as well as the date of detection (or the solar longitude of the meteor).
+Using these indicators, they are able to find sets of meteors that originated from a similar radiant at a similar time.
+Then they usually perform other analysis, such as the D-criteria method we will present in the next paragraphs.
+However, this is not always the case, and the D-criteria method can be enough to form meteor groups, without necessarily discussing the radiant.
+For example, \citet{Andreic_al_2013,Andreic_al_2014} do not use radiants in their search.

-Usually, the method to find meteor showers is pretty straightforward: meteoroids orbits from a database are compared (usually in pair) thanks to an orbit dissimilarity function (D-function, sometimes called abusively D-criterion).
+The D-criteria method is pretty straightforward: meteoroids orbits from a database are compared (usually in pair) thanks to an orbit dissimilarity function (D-function, sometimes called abusively D-criterion).
 When the value given by this function is lower than a predetermined threshold, the meteoroids compared are grouped.
 When the whole database has been tested, one or more meteor groups are found.
 A variant of this method can be used to find new objects belonging to an already known shower.
-In this case, meteoroids orbits will be compared to an orbit characteristic of this shower.
+In this case, meteoroids orbits will be compared to an orbit characteristic of this shower, such as the mean or median orbit.